ThomasVrancken/info9023-mlops/directed_work/03_docker/README.md

 - `COPY --from=ghcr.io/astral-sh/uv:latest /uv /usr/local/bin/uv`: we need UV inside our container, but it's not included in the Python base image.
 Instead of downloading and installing it (with `curl` or `pip`), we use `--from=` to copy the UV binary straight from an existing image that already contains it (`ghcr.io/astral-sh/uv:latest`).
 Think of it as borrowing a tool from another container's toolbox.

-- `uv sync --frozen --no-dev`: installs all dependencies from `uv.lock` exactly as pinned (`--frozen` prevents any lockfile update), skipping development-only packages (`--no-dev`).
+- `uv sync --frozen --no-dev --no-install-project`: installs all dependencies from `uv.lock` exactly as pinned (`--frozen` prevents any lock file update), skipping development-only packages (`--no-dev`).
+The `--no-install-project` flag is important.
+By default, `uv sync` also tries to install your project itself as a package, but at this point in the Dockerfile only `pyproject.toml` and `uv.lock` have been copied.
+Your source files (`train.py`, etc.) are not there yet.
+Without this flag, UV cannot find the source and exits with an error.
 UV automatically creates a `.venv` virtual environment, which we then expose via `ENV PATH`.

 ### 5.3.
 Multi-stage build with UV (recommended for production)